Chapter 13. Collation

 Mathew Martin

-Dr. Mathew R. Martin is Full Professor at Brock University, Canada, and
+Dr. Mathew R. Martin is Full Professor at Brock University, Canada.
+He is the author

 Accidents Happen: Roger Barnes’s 1612 Edition of Marlowe’s Edward the Second(Early Theatre 16.1 [June 2013]).
-His latest editing project is a Broadview edition of Robert Greene’s Selimus.
-He is also writing two books: one on psychoanalysis and literary theory and one on the language of non-violence in Elizabethan drama in the late 1580s and 1590s.
+His latest editing projects are a double-play Revels edition of Robert Greene’s Friar Bacon and Friar Bungay and John of Bordeaux and a Digital Renaissance Editions edition of Dido, Queen of Carthage.

 Navarra Houldin